Your questions, answered

 Once a program has started, we are unable to provide refunds.
-We are able to either transfer your child to another class or provide a partial credit towards a future program.

 The ages provided for our programs are guidelines based on our experience with each age group.
 However, we do understand every child is different and parents know their child better than anyone.
 We want parents to have their children participate in the program they feel is most appropriate.

 Some important questions that parents should consider prior to “playing up” an age group include: